zefie/SparksPlayer/README.md

 Right now it is hard coded and designed for Sparks tracks but in the future I may make it more dynamic if possible or needed.

-No sample audio is included, to use this, place the Sparks MP4 files into the `multitrack` directory.
+A sample track is provided in format similar to Sparks format.
+To use this, place the Sparks MP4 files into the `multitrack` directory.
 Do not use subfolders like MT5 does.

 In order to run it, you will need nodeJS and some node modules.
 Just run `npm install` to download the modules.